Bhagawan Koirala: Social Initiatives

 His social initiative came when Nepal completely lacked resources to treat heart patients, and the rate of heart-related diseases was increasing in the region.
 According to a National Report on NCDs and CVDs compiled by NHRC in 2010;

 Distribution of NCDs in terms of socio-demographic variables (age, sex, ethnic groups, and geographic area) was calculated.
 Data shows that out of the total admitted patients, 36.5% patients suffered from NCDs.
 Out of total NCDs, 38% had heart diseases followed by COPD (33%), whereas diabetes and cancer accounted for 10% and 19% of cases respectively.

 MCVTC, previously headed by Koirala, is famously known for providing medicines at lower prices than the suggested retail price.
 He also represents the team of Cardiovascular Surgery for Asia Pacific Society of Cardiology's Scientific Council (May 2011 to Feb 2013).

 Dr. Koirala served as the Chairman of Nepal Medical Council from 2019 to 2023.

 Dr. Koirala is Visiting Professor at NAMS, where he provides service to cardiac patients at Bir Hospital.

-KIOCH, with Dr. Koirala as the Chairman, is working to establish Children's Hospital Network in Nepal.
-The Children's Hospital Network will have a Multi-Specialty HUB hospital in Kathmandu and satellite hospitals in remaining six provinces of Nepal.
-KIOCH commits to provide quality care to the children of Nepal not returning any child because of financial condition of the family.
+Dr. Koirala as the Chairman of KIOCH, which is working to establish Children's Hospital Network with Multi-Specialty HUB hospital in Kathmandu and satellite hospitals in remaining six provinces of Nepal.